How perturbative QCD constrains the Equation of State at Neutron-Star densities: Speed-of-sound constraints

 \section{Speed-of-sound constraints}

-The EoSs that render the boundaries of the allowed regions in \cref{fig1} and \cref{fig2} are composed of the most extreme ones allowed by the above conditions.
-They contain maximal allowed phase transitions and extended density ranges where the speed of sound coincides with the speed of light.
+The EoSs that render the boundaries of the allowed regions in \cref{fig1} and \cref{fig2} are composed of the most extreme ones.
+They contain maximal allowed phase transitions and extended density ranges where $c^2_s = 1$.
 While it is clear that these most extreme EoSs are unlikely to be the physical one, they cannot be excluded with the same level of robustness as those which break the above criteria.

 A possible way to quantify how extreme the EoSs are is by imposing a maximal speed of sound $c_s^2 < \cslim < 1$ that is reached at any density within the interpolation region \cite{Annala:2019puf}.
-In \Cref{AppB} we give the generalizations for $n_{\rm min/max}$, $p_{\rm min/max}$, and $\muc$ for arbitrary limiting $\cslim$.
-The analysis is similar to that of the above with the modification of maximally stiff causal lines to lines of constant speed of sound $n(\muB)= n_0(\muB/\mu_0)^{1/\cslim}$.
+In supplemental material we give the generalizations for $n_{\rm min/max}$, $p_{\rm min/max}$, and $\muc$ for arbitrary limiting $\cslim$.

 As the maximum speed of sound is reduced, the allowed range of possible $n(\muB)$ diminishes rapidly leading to tighter bounds on the EoS.
-This is demonstrated in \cref{fig4}, showing the range of allowed values of $p(\epsilon)$ at different values of $\cslim$.
-Interestingly, we note that while the so-called conformal bound --- that is, $\cslim = 1/3$ --- is consistent with the high-density constraint, imposing this condition to the speed of sound gives an extremely strong constraint to the EoS and forces the EoS to have a specific shape at all densities.
+This is demonstrated in \cref{fig4} showing the range of allowed values of $p(\epsilon)$ at different values of $\cslim$.
+Interestingly, while the so-called conformal bound --- that is, $\cslim = 1/3$ --- is consistent with the high-density constraint, imposing this condition gives an extremely strong constraint and forces the EoS to have a specific shape at all densities.

-Decreasing $\cslim$ even further, we eventually close the gap between the lower and upper bounds completely, shown in \cref{fig4} as red line.
+Decreasing $\cslim$ even further, we eventually close the gap between the lower and upper bounds completely, shown in \cref{fig4} as a red line.
 At this specific value of $\cslim = \csminlim$ the allowed region degenerates into a single line.
 This is the minimum limiting value for sound speed for which the low- and high- density limits can be connected in a consistent way.
 Thus $c_s^2 > \csminlim$ has to be reached by any EoS at some density.
-For different values of $X = [1,2,4]$, we find the minimal limiting values to be just below the conformal limit [0.32,0.30, 0.32 ], see \Cref{AppB}.
-It is curious to note that these values are very close to their pQCD values approaching the conformal limit from below even though the pQCD values did not enter the calculation of $\csminlim$.
+For $X=[1,4]$, we get $\csminlim = [0.30,0.32]$, just below the asymptotic conformal value of pQCD.